 Thus, the many challenges that remain are gradually being overcome.
 Researchers have also recently succeeded in replacing foetal bovine serum, a classic ingredient of cell cultures that also depends on livestock.
 However, alternatives to this natural cocktail of nutrients are still expensive: “Technical barriers to cultured meat commercialisation include reducing the cost of supplemental growth factors, establishing supply chains for other culture medium components and increasing the production scale of adherent cell lines,” Natalie Rubio, a researcher in cell agriculture at Tufts University and New Harvest Institute, summarises for OpenMind.

-But the obstacles are not only technical.
-Rubio notes that the regulation of these products will also be complex.
-In the United States, the Food and Drug Administration (FDA) has already taken steps in this area, but the problems begin when this genus does not yet even have a standardised name: cultured meat, laboratory meat, clean meat…?
+But the hurdles are not just technical.
+Rubio points out that regulation of these products will also be complex.
+In the US, the Food and Drug Administration (FDA) has already taken steps in this area, but the problems begin when this genus does not even have a standardised name yet: cultured meat, laboratory meat, clean meat…?
 The situation becomes even more complicated when the meat industry even opposes the marketing of these products as “meat”.

-Finally, a big question still remains: in times when all food producers try to market their products under the label of “natural”, will consumers be willing to accept a new food that is 100% manufactured in industrial bioreactors?
-Some surveys indicate that a large proportion of consumers would be open to trying in vitro produced meat, both in Europe and North America, although not so many would make it a regular part of their diet.
-Rubio’s research adds a further level of difficulty, as she studies the cultivation of insect meat, muscle like any other, but from animals that, although they are consumed in many regions of the world and are proposed as a food alternative for the future, do not enjoy massive acceptance in the West.
+Finally, one big question still remains: at a time when all food producers try to market their products under the label “natural”, will consumers be willing to accept a new food that is 100% produced in industrial bioreactors?
+Some surveys indicate that a large proportion of consumers would be open to trying meat produced in vitro, both in Europe and the US, although not as many would make it a regular part of their diet.
+Rubio’s research adds a further level of difficulty, as she studies the cultivation of insect meat, muscle like any other, but from animals that, although they consumed in many regions of the world and are proposed as an alternative food for the future, are not widely accepted in the West.

-“Cultural acceptance can be enhanced by high quality (e.g. taste, texture and appearance) and accurate and pre-emptive marketing strategies,” comments Rubio.
+“Cultural acceptance can be enhanced by high quality (e.g. taste, texture and appearance) and accurate and pre-emptive marketing strategies,” says Rubio.
 “I believe that the first cultured meat products, even cultured insect meat, should be indistinguishable from a sensory perspective from conventional meat products.”
-This, by the way, is something about which Churchill also remarked in 1931: “The new foods will be practically indistinguishable from the natural product from the outset, and any changes will be so gradual as to escape observation.”
+This, by the way, is something Churchill also noted in 1931: “The new foods will be practically indistinguishable from the natural product from the outset, and any changes will be so gradual as to escape observation.”